hjjg200/hjjg200.github.io/twitch3d/README.md

 - [ ] Bug where streams added are muted
 - [ ] Chat support
 - [ ] Change top,left for new windows as new windows are added
+- [x] Change position of streams when resized

 ## Milestones
 - [ ] New repo for this project